 - Login to the Azure portal.

-- Provide the necessary details to create an Anomaly Detector: Name, Subscription, Location, Pricing Tier, and Resource Group.
+- Provide the necessary details: Name, Subscription, Location, Pricing Tier, and Resource Group.

 - Click Create.
 An Anomaly Detector resource will be created.